SamJones329/laser_stereo_system/README.md

 # Calibration
 `calibrate_laser.py` in the `src` directory contains a script for extracting extrinsic parameters of the laser relative to a given rectified images and the camera matrix.

-Currently, this file will extract the homography of a chessboard plane in frame and identify continguous laser patches in the image.

-Work needs to be done still to extract feature descriptions of the laser lines through triangulation and some tuning needs to be done on the Gaussian laser detection algorithm.
+Currently, this file will extract a transform from the camera to the laser projection planes of the laser line pattern (15 in our case).
+Features such as showing debug images and performance tracking can also be enabled by modifying `constants.py`.

 Here are some images from the current progress.